sartorlab/mint/README.md

 8. `input`: A binary indicating whether the sample represents an input (1) or not (0).
 9. `group`: A comma-separated string of integers where each integer collects all samples belonging to a particular group. **NOTE:** When testing for differential methylation in `PePr`, the group with the higher number will be `chip1` and the lower number will be `chip2`.
 When testing for differential methylation in `methylSig`, the group with the higher number will be `group 1` and the group with lower number will be `group 0`.
 Hypermethylation is then higher methylation in `group 1`, and hypomethylation is then lower methylation in `group 1`.

-Any additional columns are ignored, but will not cause errors.
-This may help keep track of which samples belong to which groups.
+Additional columns can be included, but their heading cannot be one of the above 9 headings.

 In particular, for the hybrid test data we have: